 He worked closely with Francis Crick, Maurice Wilkins on groundbreaking research on the structure of nucleic acid.
 Their work was awarded with the Nobel Prize in Physiology or Medicine.
 The discovery of the double helix is considered one of the more pivotal discoveries in science.
 He has also written a number of books, including a textbook, Molecular Biology of the Gene and The Double Helix.

-Evolutionary Bioogy, Population Genetics
+Areas of Specialization: Evolutionary Bioogy, Population Genetics

 Richard Lewontin is a geneticist, evolutionary biologist, mathematician, and commentator.
-He earned a BS in biology from Harvard College, a master’s degree in mathematical statistics, and a PhD in zoology from Columbia University.
+He earned a BS in biology from Harvard University, a master’s degree in mathematical statistics, and a PhD in zoology from Columbia University.
 Lewontin is best known for his work in theoretical and experimental population genetics.

 In 1960, he worked with Ken-Ichi Kojima to become the first population geneticist to identify the equations for change of haplotype frequencies with interacting national selection at two loci.
 He has become a vocal advocate for his theories on evolutionary biology, which has earned him both acclaim and criticism.
 At times, he has appeared to be hampered by his political beliefs, perhaps unwilling to consider possibilities that did not comport with his worldview.